 He shrugged.
 “See for yourself.”

 Certain that he was mistaken, I went home and pulled up the Amazon website.
 Lo and behold, there it was.
 Wild Child, by Mike Wells.
-The book wasn’t available from Amazon directly, but from a half dozen of their U.S. resellers.

 I decided that Wild Child’s time had finally come.
 Publishing the story as an ebook was perfect!
 Ebooks don’t have any physical form—they can be as long or short as they need to be.